 Yasmin chuckled in response.
 “You know what I think?” she whispered.
 “I think he actually likes having you around, but he just doesn’t want to say it, or doesn’t know how.”

 Laura looked up into the darkness, Isaac’s figure only visible as a tiny silhouette against the now-larger white circle above.
 “I’ll say,” she muttered, a little amused.

-They climbed slowly in silence for a few more moments before Yasmin spoke again, in a smaller voice.
+They climbed in silence for a few more moments before Yasmin spoke again, this time in a smaller voice.
 “You’re sure about this.”

 Laura closed her eyes, breathing out.
 “Of course I’m sure, Mom.”